 Open Space, Private: Any open space owned, managed, and maintained privately.
-Private open space may be accessible to the public via public access easement.
 Private open space may count as usable or detached open space, depending on whether it is provided on the same site as the proposed project.
 For all residential and mixed uses, privately accessible open spaces such as courtyards, porches, and balconies may count as usable open space.
-Private open space amenities shall be the responsibility of property owners/developers for the cost of construction, and ongoing maintenance and liability shall also be privately funded, such as by a POA or HOA.
-To be dedicated to the City for ongoing maintenance and liability responsibility, they must meet City standards and be acceptable to the relevant City department.
+Private open space amenities shall be the responsibility of property owners/ developers for the cost of construction, and ongoing maintenance and liability shall also be privately funded, such as by a POA or HOA.
+Property owners may grant public access to private open space via a public access easement that remains with the property in perpetuity.
+To be dedicated to the City for ongoing maintenance and liability responsibility, such spaces must meet City standards and be acceptable to and accepted by the relevant City department.